 The Company has two types of SAR plans to maintain incentives for high levels of performance and to recruit talented staff.
 The exercise price for SAR Plan A is determined based on the market price when issued, and the exercise price of SAR Plan B is 1 yen per share.
+Following the introduction of RSU awards, no new SAR Plan B awards were granted in May 2018 in respect of the fiscal year ended March 31, 2018.
+However, existing unvested awards continue to vest in accordance with their original contractual terms.

-<Remuneration of Directors and Executive Officers>
+< Remuneration of Directors and Executive Officers>

-Disclosure of individual Director Remuneration Disclosed in part Disclosure of individual Executive Officer Disclosed in part Remuneration -
+Disclosure of individual Director Remuneration Disclosure of individual Executive Officer Remuneration Disclosed in part Disclosed in part